jul0105/last-byte.github.io/_posts/2019-04-10-angr-introduction-part3.md

 1. the binary takes as input four 8-byte-long strings
 2. the strings reside at the following addresses `[0xA1BA1C0, 0xA1BA1C8, 0xA1BA1D0, 0xA1BA1D8]`
-3. a loop manipulates the string through `complex_function()`
+3. a loop manipulates the strings through `complex_function()`
-4. the manipulated string is compared to `"NJPURZPCDYEAXCSJZJMPSOMBFDDLHBVN"`
+4. the output of the loop is compared to `"NJPURZPCDYEAXCSJZJMPSOMBFDDLHBVN"`
 5. if the two strings match "Good Job." is printed
 6. both `complex_function()` and `main()` can lead to "Try again."
 7. in "Shutter Island" Leonardo DiCaprio is a crazy man and he is imagining everything